 Programs expanded to serve both artists and audiences with disabilities: exhibitions, performances, sensory-friendly drumming workshops, and Movement for Parkinson’s classes.
 Off-site, the Flynn collaborated with the Integrated Arts Academy, Boys and Girls Club, and King Street Center to better serve New Americans and other vulnerable communities.

-I want to bring my Flynn values of access and inclusion to campaign for State Representative in South Burlington’s Chittenden 7-3 district.
+I want to bring my Flynn values of access and inclusion to Montpelier as your State Representative in South Burlington’s Chittenden 7-3 district.

 Over the years, I often found myself in Montpelier testifying before House and Senate committees on the essential contributions made by the nonprofit sector – advocating not only for the arts, but also for shelters, food banks, affordable housing, hospitals, schools, churches, theaters, museums, libraries, and other social service agencies.
 Commentaries of mine aired on VPR and were published in VTDigger and the Burlington Free Press discussing arts and culture, the LGBT community, disability, tax reform, and an occasional piece about my Shetland pony.